1962 Mercedes-Benz 190 SL Roadster

 In 2014, the owners who were committed to see it on the road once again commissioned a ground-up rotisserie restoration overseen by CrossRoads Restorations of Anderson, South Carolina, whose previous efforts have resulted in multiple concours and club awards, including prizes at the Meadow Brook and Forest Grove concourses, as well as AACA National First Prizes and Senior Awards.

-The original matching-numbers engine was fully rebuilt as was the steering, suspension, brakes, and floor-mounted manual transmission.
+The original matching-numbers engine was fully overhauled, as was the steering, suspension, brakes, and floor-mounted manual transmission.
 The twin Solex carburetors were rebuilt by specialist Will Samples of S&S Imports, a new wiring harness supplied by Rhode Island Wiring, and all gauges restored by well-known experts Palo Alto Speedometer.

 During a restoration, the choice of livery is perhaps the most important one to be made, and the owners chose the original factory shade of DB335 Blue with a Dark Blue top and Parchment leather interior in the original pattern.
 The finishes of the body, engine bay, chassis, and underbody are painted in accordance with original factory spec, and every effort was made to ensure top flight quality.
 As a further testament, only NOS and Mercedes OEM parts were used throughout the restoration, and the finished product is extraordinarily pleasing to the eye both as a whole and upon close inspection.